-6. Which of these changes are only applying to new transactions starting September 22?
+8. Which of these changes are only applying to new transactions starting October 6 (or September 22 if adopted early)?

 The changes in the Protocol will NOT apply to transactions on certain Reference Entities listed in the Protocol by name.
 These Reference Entities are either sovereign entities, financial entities or corporate entities.
 (See the questions below on changes to sovereign and financial Reference Entities for details on how these changes will apply in different regions.)
-As a result, the 2014 Definitions can only apply to new transactions on those Reference Entities from September 22 onwards.
-The new financial Transaction Types will only apply to new transactions from September 22.
+As a result, the 2014 Definitions can only apply to new transactions on those Reference Entities on the 2014 Definitions.
+The new financial Transaction Types will also only apply to new transactions on the 2014 Definitions.

-7. Which legacy transactions will be amended by the Protocol to apply the 2014 definitions?
+9. Which types of legacy transactions are covered by the Protocol?